-After reading the first blog post, you have a bit of an understanding of the sleep, pain, stress triad.
+After reading part I about sleep, you understand the sleep, pain, stress triad.
 But how do you start making positive changes to improve your sleep?

 To get right to the point, there isn't an easy solution.
 Similar to improving other areas of your health or life, real improvements take effort, diligence, and repetition.
 Getting better sleep often consists of creating new habits.